 Instructor: A faculty member who is normally appointed to teach full-time and to provide appropriate Service, and may participate in Research.
-An Instructor may be appointed to an annual or to a multi-year term of up to five years.

 Intersessions: One to three week period of classes between semesters.
-Spring Intersession is in January, Summer Intersession is in May, and Fall Intersession is in August.
+Winter Intersession is in January, Summer Intersession is in May, and Fall Intersession is in August.